in

 What is Insulin Glargine?

-Insulin glargine is also basal insulin and has a longer duration of action of about 32 hours.
+Insulin glargine is also a basal insulin and has a longer duration of action of about 32 hours.
 It is available in different formulations:

 • Insulin Lantus Solostar: